Processes

 Template

-Process scripts can be externalised to template files, which can be reused across different processes and tested independently from the overall pipeline execution.
+Process scripts can be externalized to template files, which allows them to be reused across different processes and tested independently from the pipeline execution.

 process templateExample {